 Recovery for the Sept.
 20, 2014, death of Sergio Mena, 53, and severe injuries suffered by Roxana Mena, husband and wife for 34 years, in a head-on collision against Kappa Kappa Gamma women’s fraternity.
-First lawyer reported family could only collect $30,000 policy.
-Alexander Law proved the local sorority chapter at UC Merced and the national headquarters in Columbus, Ohio all were liable for this tragedy.
-ALG collected the driver’s $30,000 policy, the sorority chapter’s $1 million policy and all of the national offices coverage.
+First lawyer told the family they could only collect the driver’s $30,000 policy.
+Alexander Law proved the local sorority chapter at UC Merced and the national headquarters in Columbus, Ohio were the cause of this tragedy.
+ALG collected the driver’s $30,000 policy, the UC Merced KKG chapter policy of $1 million and all of KKG’s national office’s coverage.
+It was no surprise that despite this substantial payment, KKG made no admission of liability, as is commonly the practice in multi-million dollar settlements.
 Mena v.
 Kappa Kappa Gamma, Santa Clara County Superior Court.

 $6.17 million.
 Employment Fraud & Abuse

 Class action case involving 1,809 California Allstate Insurance agents who had not been reimbursed for the cost of maintaining Allstate offices under their employment contracts.
 Although these agents legally were employees of Allstate, Allstate required them to personally pay for the costs of operating company offices under its Neighborhood Office Agency program.
 Under the California Labor Code, employees cannot be forced to pay for an employer’s business expenses as a condition of employment.

 $7.5 million.
 Wrongful Death / Construction